defenseunicorns/uds-package-gitlab/docs/networking.md

 # Networking

-Gitlab is configured by default to assume the internal dependencies that are used for testing (see minio, redis and postgres in the [bundle](bundle/uds-bundle.yaml)).
+GitLab is configured by default to assume the internal dependencies that are used for testing (see minio, redis and postgres in the [bundle](bundle/uds-bundle.yaml)).
 Intentionally, permissive network policies are not created as a default.
 For example, there is not a default setup of egress anywhere for pods that may need to connect to external storage.

 > [!IMPORTANT]
 > If you are using different internal services, cloud services or a mix you will have to configure values in the config chart accordingly via bundle overrides.
 A couple of example are provided below:

-Configure gitlab for all external services:
+Configure GitLab for all external services:

 ```yaml
 # charts/config/values.yaml